sunyi00/farmer/README.md

 Farmer
 ======

-an async task execution app based on ansible
+an asynchronous task execution app based on ansible

 # First Of All !